 It is each student's responsibility to know or seek out as needed the regulations and pertinent procedures of Graduate Council and the Graduate School as set forth in the Graduate Degree Programs Bulletin and in the Thesis/Dissertation Guide, published by the Office of Theses and Dissertations, and to meet the standards and requirements expressed by these regulations.
 Graduate students are encouraged to contact the Office of Graduate Enrollment Services, 114 Kern Graduate Building (814-865-1795), for guidance if they have any questions, uncertainties, or difficulties concerning any procedure or regulation of Graduate Council, the Graduate School, or the University as it may affect them.

-In addition, all programs should have a graduate handbook, which provides students with information on specific program requirements and procedures from admission to degree completion (i.e., arrangement of courses in accordance with degree requirements including required courses and typical elective courses; appointment of advisors and/or committees; responsibilities of the student, advisor and committee; scheduling of exams; assistantship duties; etc.).
+In addition, all programs should have a graduate handbook, which provides students with information on specific program requirements and procedures from admission to degree completion (i.e., arrangement of courses in accordance with degree requirements, including required courses and typical elective courses; appointment of advisers and/or committees; responsibilities of the student, adviser, and committee; scheduling of exams; assistantship duties; etc.).